 Live local music provides the soundtrack to this annual tree sculpture bonfire on the ferry landing.
-This year, jam out to the Soul Rebels as the bonfire is set ablaze.
-The Algiers Bonfire & Concert also features food trucks and great views of the city.
+This year, jam out to DJ Rik Ducci, the All Saints Church Choir, and Landry-Walker Marching Band as the bonfire is set ablaze.
+The Algiers Bonfire & Concert also features food vendors and great views of the city.

 St. Augustine Church Concerts